ritikNegi2022/Blind_Chat_Frontend/README.md

 Users of the app can engage in one to one conversations with others without revealing their true identity.
 The app assigns a random username to each user, ensuring complete anonymity.

 The app's user interface is intuitive and user-friendly, with chat messages appearing instantly in real-time.
-The app's functionality is further enhanced with features like emoji support, message deletion, and notifications, providing a seamless user experience.

 Overall, an anonymous chatting app made with Socket.IO is a powerful and versatile tool that provides users with a fun and anonymous platform to engage in real-time conversations with others.